RIKEN-RCCS/lens3/v2/doc/setting-guide.md

   - Registrar (port=8004)

 - User IDs
-  - lens3:lens3 -- a pseudo user for services
+  - lens3:lens3 -- a pseudo user for the services
   - httpd

 - Files and directories